TOAST-DOCS/SMS/zh/api-guide-v2.2.md

 ## Notification > SMS > API v2.2 Guide

 ## v2.2 API Overview

 ### Changes from v 2.1
 1. Modified to raise request parameter for delivery via template to a higher on the priority.
     - e.g.) Modified, that data saved on a template cannot be used when request parameter includes title, body, sender number, or attached files, if delivery is requested via template
-2. Validity checks tightend for title/body in text delivery.
+2. Validation tightened for title/body in text delivery.
     * More restrictions in the length of title/body, like below.
     * SMS (Body: up to 255 characters), LMS/MMS (title: up to 120, and body: up to 4000 characters)

 ### [API Domain]